jlpteaching/ECS154B/lab1/lab1.md

 # Part II: Draw a diagram for implementing R-type instructions

-For the rest of the assignments you will implement all of RISC-V's R-type instructions.
+For the rest of the assignments, you will implement all of RISC-V's R-type instructions.
 Since you have implemented the ALU control, there isn't much more to do except to connect the correct wires together.
 However, before you start writing code, you should know what you're going to do!

 To get an idea of how you are going to implement this, it's a good idea to first draw your design on a piece of paper.
+It's such a good idea that we're going to make it mandatory, and you'll need to turn it in as part of your assignment.
-We provide you with a [blank circuit diagram](../dino-resources/single-cycle.pdf).
+We've provided you with a [blank circuit diagram](./lab1-written.pdf).
 Draw all of the wires and label which bits are on each wire.

-You will turn this in as part of your assignment.
+The second page of the diagram is a feedback form.
+An explanation about that is in the [Feedback section](#part-vi-feedback).

 <TODO: Add more here>

-# Part III: Implement the add instruction
+# Part III: Implement the ADD instruction

 Now you're ready to implement your first instruction!